 To learn more about the CFPP and your potential risk of falling, click on the documents below:

 Many falls are preventable.
 The following tips can help to keep you safe:

-Click here to learn more about the next Matter of Balance class, which begins on Tuesday, July 18. • Take Strength and Balance Exercise Classes.
+Click here to learn more about the Matter of Balance class. • Take Strength and Balance Exercise Classes.
 Build balance, strength and flexibility by finding a strength and balance program that you would enjoy and maybe encourage a friend to join you.
 For suggestions on local balance courses, call Denny at (707) 785-2208. • Enlist family and friends.
 Talk to family and friends to help keep you safe.
 Falls are not just an issue for seniors.